nmushegian/minicash-wikidocs/pages/validation.md

 		- as it validates full tocks, it grows a tree of definitely-valid chains
 	- `dmon` responds to requests using the best definitely-valid state -
-- The key point is that all steps prior to `vult` can be done without writing to the database at all, and `vult` manipulates a pure db abstraction which needs only real-time write locks which update one contested (and in theory could be implemented with a lock-free algorithm).
+- The key point is that all steps prior to `vult` can be done without writing to the database at all, and `vult` manipulates a pure db abstraction which needs only real-time write locks which update one contested internal map value (and in theory could even be implemented with a lock-free algorithm).
+The engine can thus process critical paths for multiple candidate chains at once,